 they make or sell, and find ways to produce and deliver goods and

 services in ways that reduce GHG emissions.

-inventories of greenhouse gas emissions.
-It does not list specific
+The inventory does not list specific

 recommendations on changing consumer/producer behavior and is not